 “Mum, are you sure that isn’t real meat?
 We’d be happy to help you taste-test your recipes.
 As you know, the cardinal rule for canines is, ‘if it’s not poisonous, eat it.’
 Oh, wait, we might eat it anyway, even when it is poisonous.
 But don’t worry, I won’t go near that chocolate again.”

-Meaty Spinach Pesto Lasagna (ACD Stage 2 and beyond)
+Cauliflower Meaty Crumbles in Spinach Pesto Lasagna (ACD Stage 2 and beyond)

 A great dish to serve to friends and really impress those meat-eaters.
 Because the cheese mixture in this recipe was soy-based, I was pleased that the meat was based primarily on a veggie.
 Make a huge batch so that you can freeze the leftovers and enjoy another lasagna-based meal later on, without all the prep.

-8-12 sheets lasagna, parboiled for 5 minutes (I used Tinkyada rice lasagna)
+8-12 sheets lasagna, parboiled for 5 minutes (I used rice lasagna)

-1 recipe tofu ricotta (I used the recipe from Cozy Inside; you could also use this one)
+1 recipe tofu ricotta (purchased, or you could try this one)

 about 5 cups (1200 ml) homemade or prepared marinara sauce (for ACD, be sure it doesn’t contain sugar)